COVID-19 Cases & Quarantines

 Student COVID-19 Absences from School

 Schools are required to follow the DHEC School Exclusion List for exclusion from school due to illness.
 The school nurse will assess the student to determine the exclusion time and requirements for returning to school.
 Situations can vary and be unique.
-School nurses will provide specific directions to parents and students.
+School nurses will provide specific directions to parents and students based on the most current COVID-19 Isolation and Quarantine Guidelines.

 If a student is excluded by the school nurse for illness, those absences will be excused medically and will not count towards a student’s 10 allowed absences (parent and/or medical note).
 Once a student has reached 10 absences for a reason other than a COVID-19 related school exclusion, a medical excuse is required.